Astro Boy: Unlicensed comics

-In 1965, Gold Key published a one-shot comic book, licensed by NBC Enterprises, based on the U.S. version of the Astro Boy TV show.
-This was done without any input from Osamu Tezuka, who considered the book an unauthorized or "pirate" edition and denounced the publication as "horribly drawn".
+In 1965, Gold Key published a one-shot comic book, licensed by NBC Enterprises, based on the American version of the original Astro Boy television show.
+This was done without consent from Osamu Tezuka, who considered the book an unauthorized or "pirate" edition and denounced the publication as "horribly drawn".

-Astro Boy also appears in the premium giveaway series, "March of Comics" (# 285) also published by Gold Key in 1966.
+Astro Boy also appears in the premium giveaway series, "March of Comics" (#285) also published by Gold Key in 1966.

-Editorial Mo.Pa.Sa., an Argentine company, published the comic book Las Fantásticas Aventuras de Astroboy in the 1970s.
+Editorial Mo.Pa.Sa., an Argentine company, published the comic book series Las Fantásticas Aventuras de Astroboy in the 1970s.

-In 1987, the Chicago-based comics publisher NOW Comics issued their own version of Astro Boy, with art done by Canadian artist Ken Steacy, and again done without Osamu Tezuka giving input.
+In 1987, the Chicago-based comics publisher NOW Comics issued their own version of Astro Boy, with art done by Canadian artist Ken Steacy, and again done without Tezuka's permission.
 The series was cancelled in mid-1988.

 Anime

 1963 series

-The Astro Boy animated television series premiered on Fuji TV on New Year's Day, 1963, and is the first popular animated Japanese television series that embodied the aesthetic that later became familiar worldwide as anime.
-It lasted for four seasons, with a total of 193 episodes, the final episode presented on New Year's Eve 1966.
-At its height it was watched by 40% of the Japanese population who had access to a TV.
-Only the first two years (a total of 104 episodes) were dubbed in English and shown in the US.
-(The other 89 episodes were never made available in English.)
+The first Astro Boy animated television series premiered on Fuji TV on New Year's Day, 1963, and is the first popular animated Japanese television series that embodied the aesthetic that later became familiar worldwide as anime.
+It lasted for four seasons, with a total of 193 episodes; the final episode premiered on New Year's Eve 1966.
+At the height of its popularity, it was watched by 40% of the Japanese population who had access to television.
+Only the first two years of the series, a total of 104 episodes, were dubbed in English and shown in the US.
+The other 89 episodes were never made available in English.

 1980 series

-A full-colour, second remake of the original stories was produced by Tezuka Productions.
+A full-colour, second remake of the original manga was produced by Tezuka Productions.
 The series premiered on NTV, October 1, 1980.
 At total of 52 episodes were produced and aired.
 The series was directed by Ishiguro Noboru.
-The series was released on a 7 disc compilation set by Manga Entertainment on November 22, 2005.
+The series was released on a 7-disc compilation set by Manga Entertainment on November 22, 2005.
 A further "Greatest Astro Boy Adventures" DVD was released on July 18, 2006.

 2003 series

 A third series of fifty episodes was produced by Tezuka Productions, Sony Pictures Entertainment Japan, Dentsu, and Fuji Television network.
-It was created to celebrate the birth date of Astro Boy, and was first broadcast in Japan on the same date as Astro's birth in the manga (April 7, 2003) across Animax and Fuji Television.
+It was created to celebrate the birth date of Astro Boy, and was first broadcast in Japan on the same date as Astro's day of birth in the manga (April 7, 2003) across Animax and Fuji Television.
 It was directed by Kazuya Konaka and written by Chiaki J. Konaka, with additional writers including Keiichi Hasegawa, Sadayuki Murai, Ai Ohta, Hirotoshi Kobayashi, Kenji Konuta, and Marc Handler.